 Remove the crust from the oven and reduce the heat to 350 degrees.

-Step 9: Cook the Sweet Potatoes
+Step 4: Cook, Scoop and Mash the Sweet Potatoes

 Prick your sweet potatoes several times with a fork and place them on a double layer of paper towels in the microwave.
 Cook them at full power for 5 minutes, turn them over and cook for another 5 minutes.
 They should be tender but not mushy.
 Cool the potatoes for 10 minutes.
+Feel free to ;use baked sweet potatoes but I never do because the microwave is so much quicker.

 Cut each potato in half lengthwise and use a spoon to scoop out the flesh.
 While they're still hot, add the butter and mashed them with a fork or wooden spoon until they're mostly mashed with small lumps of sweet potato remaining.

-Step 11: Combine the Wet Filling Ingredients
+Step 5: Combine the Wet Filling Ingredients

 Whisk eggs, yolks, sugar, nutmeg, and salt together in a medium bowl.
 Then, stir in the bourbon, molasses (optional), and vanilla.
 Finally, whisk in the milk.